-On the other hand, borrowers lost creditworthiness, which made banks reluctant to lend, even at higher interest rates.
+Sources: IMF, International Financial Statistics; and national authorities which made banks reluctant to lend, even at higher interest rates.
 A self-reinforcing dynamic may develop where negative economic shocks may lead to a decline in the demand for credit.
 Such a situation will also affect the financial system-leading to a decline in the supply of credit, which, in turn, will aggravate the distress in the real sector, further weakening the demand for credit.
 The following paragraphs discuss the supply-side factors in more detail.
 A full analysis of the demand-side factors is beyond the scope of this paper.